harmonyideas/python-scripts/OLD/README.md

 FileName      | Description
 ------------- | -------------
 bubblesort.py  | Simple bubble sort example
-bubblesortanimation.py  | Dynamic animation of a bubble sort using matplotlib and bar graphs. bubblesort2animation.py  | Dynamic animation of a short bubble sort using matplotlib and bar graphs. commoninteger.py  |   Find common integer from list.
+bubblesortanimation.py  | Dynamic animation of a bubble sort algorithm using matplotlib and bar graph. bubblesort2animation.py  | Dynamic animation of a short bubble sort algorithm using matplotlib and bar graph. selectivesortanimation.py  | Dynamic animation of a selective sort algorithm using matplotlib and a scatter plot. commoninteger.py  |   Find common integer from list.
 databaseadapter.cs   |   C# database adapter
 deckofcards.py | Class for deck of cards